Short-term Accommodations

 Where licence holders should be penalized is when they do not charge/submit MAT tax as we have clearly seen in last year's report.
 These amounts need to be collected and remitted and this should be enforced.

-Nancy Pavan almost 2 years ago
+Nancy Pavan over 2 years ago

 I absolutely agree with the updates to the STA by-laws; hopefully it’s not too little, too late,

-Romany Cooper almost 2 years ago
+Romany Cooper over 2 years ago

 I think these changes are great, I know it will affect people who want to rent out a cottage or second home as a retirement plan but given the seriousness of the housing shortage I think these changes are great.
 And continuing to give licenses to owner occupied homes is also appreciated and I hope that stays.

-Sami Lester almost 2 years ago
+Sami Lester over 2 years ago

 I appreciate the changes which is an impediment to our community.
 However I feel that there should be NO GRANDFATHERING !

-Rosalyn Strachan almost 2 years ago
+Rosalyn Strachan over 2 years ago

 Page last updated: 09 Sep 2022, 03:05 PM